tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 The `Has Stop Sign` field contains information whether the configured `StopLine` has a corresponding `StopSign` on the scene.

 Every Stop Line needs to have a `Traffic Light` field configured with the corresponding [`Traffic Light`](../Environment/#trafficlights).
-This information allows the [`Random Traffic Simulator`](#random-traffic-simulator) to manage the [`NPC Vehicles`](../../NPCs/Vehicle/) in such a way that they respect the Traffic Lights and behave on the [`Traffic Intersections`](#trafficintersections) correctly.
+This information allows the [`RandomTrafficSimulator`](#random-traffic-simulator) to manage the [`NPCVehicles`](../../NPCs/Vehicle/) in such a way that they respect the Traffic Lights and behave on the [`Traffic Intersections`](#trafficintersections) correctly.

 ## Gizmos
 ![gizmos](gizmos.png)

 *Gizmos* are a in-simulation visualization showing current and future moves of the [`NPCVehicles`](../../NPCs/Vehicle/).
 They are useful for checking current behavior of NPCs and its causes.
-On the Scene they are visible as cuboid contours indicating which Traffic Lanes will be taken by each vehicle in the near future.
+On the Scene they are visible as cuboid contours indicating which TrafficLanes will be taken by each vehicle in the near future.

 !!! warning "Gizmos computing"
     *Gizmos* have a high computational load.